22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 Las Vegas Resorts Without Daily Fees Equals Free Parking

-Something you may have noticed on the table is that many of the hotels in Las Vegas that don’t charge a resort fee also offer free parking.
-That’s another $18 a day on average you can save!
+Something you may have noticed on the table is that many Las Vegas hotels that don’t require a resort fee also offer free parking.
+That’s another $18 a day on average you can save if you have your own car or a rental!

 By choosing a hotel with free parking and no resort fees, you could be looking at saving upwards of $75 dollars a day on extra fees for your hotel!